 In the case of Florida v.
 Jardines, the Supreme Court addressed the limits of law enforcement's authority during 'knock and talk' encounters at private homes.
 The Court held that while police officers, like any private citizen, may approach a home and knock on the door, their authority does not extend to conducting a search without explicit permission or a warrant.
-The Court emphasized that the Fourth Amendment protects the home and its curtilage from such intrusions, stating, "The government's use of trained police dogs to investigate the home and its immediate surroundings is a 'search' within the meaning of the Fourth Amendment."2
+The Court emphasized that the Fourth Amendment protects the home and its curtilage from such intrusions, stating, "The government's use of trained police dogs to investigate the home and its immediate surroundings is a 'search' within the meaning of the Fourth Amendment."

-These cases represent persuasive authority from other courts outside of Kansas and the 10th Circuit.
-Though not binding, they have been selected for inclusion here because if officers in Kansas find themselves in a similar situation, the outcome will likely be the same.
+These cases represent persuasive authority from other courts outside of Alabama and the 11th Circuit.
+Though not binding, they have been selected for inclusion here because if officers in Alabama find themselves in a similar situation, the outcome will likely be the same, at least in federal court.

 Knock and Talk at 4 A.M.
-Held To Be Invalid:
+Held Invalid:

 Officers went to suspect's residence at 4 a.m. with the sole purpose of arresting him.
 There was no on-going crime and the probable cause was based on an offense that occurred the previous night.
-This was a violation of knock and talk because officers exceeded social norms.1
+This was a violation of knock and talk because officers exceeded social norms.2